The SpotMe - Veeva native integration module provides all that is required to connect Veeva with the SpotMe platform.

 When unchecked on both data types, the attendance status sent back to Veeva (i.e. live stream time watched compared to the Attendance threshold value) AND the engagement stats (claps and Q&A questions) is computed based on the sum of all live streams, regardless of the sessions.

-Note: Changing the status of the Track attendance per session setting in the Attendance tracking and Stats data types AFTER the sync has started will result in an error.
+Note: Changing the status of the Track stats per session setting in the Attendance tracking and Stats data types AFTER the sync has started will result in an error.
 Please make sure that you have selected the correct setting based on the information provided above, prior to starting syncing.

 What about test live streams?